Animal Welfare

 Laying Hens

 The ability to engage in normal behaviors such as walking, nesting, and dust-bathing is important to laying hen welfare.
 Therefore, by 2025 we are globally committed to purchasing only cage-free eggs or better.
 Kraft Heinz defines “cage-free or better” eggs as sourced from laying hens that come from cage-free, free-range, pasture-raised, or similar natural or open housing settings.
-Hens in both cage-free and free-range housing are provided with litter, perches and nest boxes.
-In 2021, 64 percent of the eggs and egg products* we purchased globally were cage-free or better.
-Whereas in previous years our reporting was limited to internal manufacturing only, for the first time for 2021, we are reporting on progress at both internal and external manufacturing plants that make egg-containing products for us.
-In Europe, we achieved our goal to exclusively purchase free-range eggs at internal plants by the end of 2020.
-In the U.S., 100 percent of our cage-free egg supply was certified by American Humane Certified or Certified Humane.
+Hens in both cage-free and free-range housing are provided with litter, perches, and nest boxes.
+In 2022, 67 percent of the eggs and egg products* we purchased globally were cage-free or better.
+In Europe, 100 percent of the eggs and egg products* we purchased globally were free-range.
+Our reporting includes both internal and external manufacturing plants that make egg-containing products for us.

 Pigs